apache/gravitino/docs/security.md

 bin/keytool -import -alias localhost -keystore jre/lib/security/cacerts -file localhost.crt -storepass changeit -noprompt
 ```

-5. You can refer to the [Configurations](gravitino-server-config.md) and append the configurations to the conf/gravitino.conf.
+5. You can refer to the [Configurations](gravitino-server-config.md) and append the configuration to the conf/gravitino.conf.
-Configuration doesn't support to resolve environment variable, so you should replace `${JAVA_HOME}` with the actual value.
+Configuration doesn't support resolving environment variables, so you should replace `${JAVA_HOME}` with the actual value.
 Then, You can start the Gravitino server.

 ```text